<> <> <> <>

 For some, it can stem from issues related to the molecules that are responsible for that signal between nerves, while others might be psychological causes or abnormal hormone levels.

-Interestingly, around one in three men who experience premature ejaculation also have issues with erectile dysfunction.
+Interestingly, around 1 in 3 men who experience premature ejaculation also have issues with erectile dysfunction [4].

 Coincidence?
 Probably not, especially considering that erectile dysfunction can also cause acquired premature ejaculation.
 It's not always the case but it happens.

-Longer-term emotional issues like chronic stress, depression and anxiety can also contribute to male sexual dysfunction like PE.
+Longer-term emotional issues can also contribute to male sexual dysfunction like PE.

 Foods that can help with premature ejaculation

-While most methods to treat premature ejaculation focus on medicine or emotional work, new research shows that food also has a major effect on sexual wellness.
+While most methods to treat premature ejaculation focus on medical treatment or emotional work, new research shows that food also has a major effect on sexual wellness.

 We're here to give you the lowdown on the best foods for premature ejaculation, so you can get back to your full sexual capacity in no time.